Dhoomimal Gallery

 A pioneer of Naïve Art in India, Nayanaa Kanodia has spent over four decades quietly documenting the many lives of Mumba...

-A pioneer of Naïve Art in India, Nayanaa Kanodia has spent over four decades quietly documenting the many lives of Mumbai, its streets and its salons, its labour and its leisure, its realities and its illusions.
+A pioneer of Naïve Art in India, Nayanaa Kanodia has spent over four decades quietly documenting the many lives of Mumbai, its streets and salons, labour and leisure, realities and illusions.

-You can explore more of her fantastical works at Staged Realities, on view at CCA Gallery, Bikaner House.
+You can explore more of her legendary pieces at Staged Realities, on view at Dhoomimal Gallery till 30th May.

 Artwork details: